omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/03_react_CommentCreate_CommentList.md

-## Create the CommentCreate and CommentList components
+## Create the CommentCreate and CommentList Components

-### Create the CommentCreate component
+### Create the CommentCreate Component

 1. `CommentCreate` component needs to know `post.id` to associate created comments with posts.
 To do this, pass along the `postId` prop from `PostList` component to `CommentCreate` component.